Estádio Municipal de Braga: History

 On 27 January 2005, a dispatch was opened by the president of the IPPAR to classify the stadium as a national patrimony.
 In the same year, Eduardo Souto Moura received the Secil Prize from Portuguese President Jorge Sampaio, for his work on the municipal stadium.
 It was followed six years later by the Pritzker Prize.
 In 2006 the stadium won the Chicago Athenaeum International Architecture Award for the best new global design.
 A Financial Times article on Britain's stadia referred to the municipal stadium as one of the four examples of "beautiful grounds", noting that: "There has been nothing in this country to match the architectural delight of Eduardo Souto de Moura’s stadium for Braga in Portugal, a breathtaking arena carved into the side of a rock face on the site of a former quarry."

 In July 2007, Sporting Braga announced a three-year sponsorship deal with French insurance company AXA, which included a promotional change to the name of the municipal stadium by the club.
 Following this agreement, promoters and team officials began to refer to the municipal stadium of Braga as the Estádio AXA (AXA Stadium).
 However, the municipality (as landlord) clarified that the stadium had not been officially renamed, as this was a deal between its tenant and its partner.
-On 23 October 2009, the process to classify the stadium ran out, under terms of article 78 (decree 309/2009), but was prorogued on 23 October.
-As the principal tenant, Sporting Braga paid a monthly symbolic rent of for the use of the stadium but by 2023 the municipality, the owner of the stadium which was built for a total cost of €200 million including concomitant infrastructure, had started a process of selling it for 15 million euros to the club or to one of the club's major shareholders.
+On 23 October 2009, the process to classify the stadium ran out, under terms of article 78 (decree 309/2009) but was prorogued on 23 October.
+As the principal tenant, Sporting Braga paid a monthly symbolic rent of for the use of the stadium.
+In 2023 the municipality had started a process of selling it for 15 million euros to the club or to one of the club's major shareholders.